scipy/scipy/doc/source/tutorial/fft.rst

 with the function :func:`idst`.

-There are, theoretically, 8 types of the DST for different combinations of even/odd boundary conditions and boundary off sets [WPS]_, only the first 4 types are implemented in scipy.
+There are, theoretically, 8 types of the DST for different combinations of even/odd boundary conditions and boundary offsets [WPS]_, only the first 4 types are implemented in scipy.

 Type I DST